 Make it a Pleasant Experience

 I don’t know about you but I get anxious anytime that I have to go to the dentist.
-The great thing about your little one is that they have not formed an opinion about going to the dentist yet so making their
+The great thing about your little one is that they have not formed an opinion about going to the dentist yet so making their experience as pleasant as possible is key!
+I suggest having a positive attitude and being cheerful.

-There many ways that you can prepare your little one for their 1st dentist visit.
+There are many ways that you can prepare your little one for their 1st dentist visit.
 Depending on your child’s age and personality, you will want to ease them into it by talking to them about what to expect.
 Also, possibly implement practicing certain routines (regarding oral) at home.
 The dentist office that you choose may also offer useful information that will help with your little one’s first visit to the dentist.

 A Good Dental Routine at Home